DaemonLee/dsum/README.md

 TODO
 ====

-Add the file name parser, currently planned: Basic .iso and the like defaulting to MD5 and videos with CRC data defauling to CRC32 with an auto "Everything checks out" alert.
+Add the file name parser, currently planned: Videos with CRC data defauling to CRC32 with an auto "Everything checks out" alert.

 Add more hashing methods.